FabricMC/fabric-docs/develop/rendering/hud.md

 ---
-title: Rendering In The Hud
+title: Rendering in the Hud
 description: Learn how to use the HudRenderCallback event to render to the hud.
 authors:
   - IMB11
 ---

-# Rendering In The Hud
+# Rendering in the Hud

 We already briefly touched on rendering things to the hud in the [Basic Rendering Concepts](./basic-concepts.md) page and [Using The Drawing Context](./draw-context.md), so on this page we'll stick to the `HudRenderCallback` event and the `deltaTick` parameter.